Pakistan Tehreek-e-Insaf پاکستان تحريکِ انصاف Pakistan Movement for Justice | |

 Personal Post-premiership | ||

 ThePakistan Tehreek-e-Insaf (PTI)[a] is a political party inPakistan established in 1996 by cricketer and politicianImran Khan, who served as the country's prime minister from 2018 to 2022.
 The party is led byGohar Ali Khan since late 2023.
-The PTI ranks among the three majorPakistani political parties alongside thePakistan Muslim League–Nawaz (PML–N) and thePakistan People's Party (PPP).
+It ranks among the three majorPakistani political parties alongside thePakistan Muslim League–Nawaz (PML–N) and thePakistan People's Party (PPP).

-Despite Khan's popular persona in Pakistan, the PTI had limited initial success:[22] it failed to win, as a collective, a single seat in the1997 general election and the2002 general election; only Khan himself was able to win a seat.
+PTI failed to win a single seat in the1997 general election and won only one seat in the2002 general election, which was secured by Khan himself.
 From 1999 to 2007, the PTI supported the presidency of GeneralPervez Musharraf.
 It later rose in opposition to Musharraf in 2007 and also boycotted the2008 general election, accusing it of having been conducted with fraudulent procedures under Musharraf's rule.
-The global popularity of the "Third Way" during the Musharraf era led to the rise of a new Pakistani political bloc focused oncentrism, deviating from the traditional dominance of thecentre-left PPP and thecentre-right PML–N. When the PML–Q began to decline in the aftermath of Musharraf's presidency, much of its centrist voter bank was lost to the PTI.
+The global popularity of the "Third Way" during the Musharraf era led to the rise of a new Pakistani political bloc focused oncentrism, deviating from the traditional dominance of thecentre-left PPP and thecentre-right PML–N. When thePML–Q began to decline in the aftermath of Musharraf's presidency, much of its centrist voter bank was lost to the PTI.
 Around the same time, the PPP's popularity began to decrease after the disqualification ofYusuf Raza Gillani in 2012.
-With a claimed membership of over 10 million in Pakistan in 2012,[4] the PTI appealed to many former PPP voters, particularly in the provinces ofPunjab andKhyber Pakhtunkhwa, due to its outlook onpopulism.
+With a claimed membership of over 10 million in Pakistan in 2012,[3] the PTI appealed to many former PPP voters, particularly in the provinces ofPunjab andKhyber Pakhtunkhwa, due to its outlook onpopulism.

 In the2013 general election, the PTI emerged as a major party with over 7.5 million votes, ranking second by number of votes and third by number of seats won.
 At the provincial level, it was voted to power in Khyber Pakhtunkhwa.
-During its time in opposition, the PTI, with the help of popular slogans such asTabdeeli Arahi Hai (lit. 'change is coming'), mobilized people in rallies over public distress on various national issues, the most notable of which was the2014 Azadi march.[23]
+During its time in opposition, the PTI, with the help of popular slogans such asTabdeeli Arahi Hai (lit. 'change is coming'), mobilized people in rallies over public distress on various national issues, the most notable of which was the2014 Azadi march.[7]
 In the2018 general election, it received 16.9 million votes—the largest amount for any political party in Pakistan thus far.
 It became the largest party in terms of representation in theNational Assembly of Pakistan since the2018 general election and then formed the national government in coalition with five other parties for the first time, with Khan serving as the new Pakistani prime minister.
-However, in April 2022, ano-confidence motion against Khan removed him and his PTI government from office at the federal level.
-Following the 2024 election, PTI's successful candidates joinedSunni Ittehad Council (SIC) at Khan's behest and, as SIC, govern Khyber Pakhtunkhwa at the provincial level and serve as the largest opposition party in Punjab.[24][25]
+However, in April 2022, ano-confidence motion against Khan removed him and his PTI government from office at the federal level.[8][9]

 Officially, the PTI has stated that its focus is on turning Pakistan into a model welfare state espousingIslamic socialism,[10][11] and also on dismantlingreligious discrimination against Pakistani minorities.[12][13]
 The PTI terms itself an anti–status quo movement advocating anIslamic democracy centred onegalitarianism.[14][11][15]
 It claims to be the onlynon-dynastic party of mainstream Pakistani politics in contrast to parties such as the PPP and PML–N.[16] Since 2019, the party has been criticized by political opponents and analysts alike for its failures to address various economic and political issues, particularly thePakistani economy, which was further weakened in light of theCOVID-19 pandemic.[17][18][19]
 However, Khan's government was later praised for leading the country's pandemic recovery in its later stages.[20]
 During its time in power, the party faced backlash over its crackdown on the Pakistani opposition as well as its regulation of increased censorship through curbs on Pakistani media outlets and freedom of speech.[21][22][23]